jordymeow/meow-gallery/readme.txt

 Nothing yet.

 == Changelog ==

+= 3.5.9 =
+* Fix: Remove dots when 3 or fewer images in Carousel.
+* Fix: Cascade layout had an issue when vertical image was sandwiched between two horizontal ones.
+* Update: With the Gutenberg Block, default should be... default, and not always 'Tiles'.
+* Fix: Map doesn't crash anymore on first init in the editor.

 = 3.5.8 =
 * Fix: When the gallery is empty, automatically gets the images attached to the post.